Digital Transformation Considerations – Assess First

-Before you take on a Digital Transformation project, there are a few things I’d recommend that you consider before undergoing such a significant shift.
-Based on my previous experience too few companies slow down long enough to do this, but it will save you time and money in the long-run.
-What I’m talking about is performing a self-assessment of your organization’s capabilities and readiness for change by completing a Digital Transformation Readiness assessment.
-This will help you understand just how ready your culture is for this kind of change.
-The answers will give you a sense of what exactly Digital Transformation means for your Organization and will provide you with a sense of how easy or how difficult such a change may become.
+Before you take on a Digital Transformation project, there are a few things I’d recommend that you consider before undergoing a significant shift.
+Based on my experience, too few companies slow down long enough to do this, but it will save you time and money in the long run.
+I’m discussing performing a self-assessment of your Organization’s capabilities and readiness for change by completing a Digital Transformation Readiness assessment.
+This will help you understand how ready your culture is for this change.
+The answers will give you a sense of what exactly Digital Transformation means for your Organization.
+In addition, they will provide you with an understanding of how easy or difficult such a change may become.

 1. Technical Debt Assessment

 This assessment addresses the technology landscape and the support infrastructure.